My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Iranian Azeris · Turks of Iran · Azerbaijani Iranians

 Azerbaijanis are the largest ethnic minority in Iran and the second-largest ethnic group overall, constituting an estimated 20–25% of the total population.
-They speak a Turkic language closely related to — but distinct from — the Azerbaijani spoken in the Republic of Azerbaijan to the north.
-Unlike many of Iran's Sunni minorities, Iranian Azerbaijanis are predominantly Shia Muslim, which has historically afforded them greater integration into the Islamic Republic's political framework; several prominent figures in the revolution and subsequent government, including Supreme Leader Ali Khamenei, are of Azerbaijani origin.
+They speak a Turkic language closely related to the Azerbaijani spoken in the Republic of Azerbaijan to the north.
+Unlike many of Iran's Sunni minorities, Iranian Azerbaijanis are predominantly Shia Muslim, which has historically afforded them greater integration into the Islamic Republic's political framework; Supreme Leader Ali Khamenei is himself of Azerbaijani origin.

 Despite this relative integration at the elite level, Azerbaijani cultural rights have been systematically denied.
 The Azerbaijani language is not taught in schools, publication in Azerbaijani is restricted, and cultural activists advocating for linguistic rights have been arrested and imprisoned.
-A vibrant civil society movement for Azerbaijani cultural rights has persisted for decades, periodically expressed in large-scale street protests — most notably in 2006, when hundreds of thousands demonstrated after a government newspaper published a cartoon widely seen as depicting Azerbaijanis as cockroaches.
+A vibrant civil society movement for Azerbaijani cultural rights has persisted for decades, periodically expressed in large-scale street protests.

 Kurds